mentionbb/mentionbb/readme.md

 - Curl
 - Zip
 - GD (Optional)

-- If you are on Docker: [mentionbb-dockerized](https://github.com/mentionbb/mentionbb-dockerized)
-- If you are on Plesk: [mentionbb-plesk-setup](https://github.com/mentionbb/mentionbb-plesk-setup)

 ### If you are using Nginx server, the sample config file below will be helpful
 This step is explained in detail in the Plesk installation